From An Upper Cervical Chiropractic Perspective

 See our article in this series: What is pudendal neurgalgia?
 Is that the same as pelvic floor pain (in men)?

-In short, if you have pudendal nerve entrapment you will have pudendal neuralgia (pudendal nerve pain).
-If you have pudendal neuralgia you will experience pelvic floor pain.
-But if you have pudendal neuralgia, it doesn’t necessarily mean that the pudendal nerve is trapped.
+But if you have pudendal neuralgia, it doesn’t necessarily mean that anything is trapping the nerve.
 And if you have pelvic floor pain, it doesn’t mean that the pain is directly related to a nerve inflammation of the pudendal nerve.

-(For a similar situation, we can look to the hand and inflammation of the medial nerve.
+For a similar situation, we can look to the hand and inflammation of the medial nerve.
 Carpal Tunnel Syndrome or chronic inflammation of the median nerve near the wrist will cause hand pain.
 But not all hand pain is caused by Carpal Tunnel Syndrome.
-Sometimes health care providers will speak of hand pain, Carpal Tunnel, and median nerve entrapment/neuralgia as if they were all the same, when sometimes they aren’t.Pudendal issues and pelvic floor issues are similarly confused.)

 What entraps the pudendal nerve?